-Dog owners should be aware that this product contains Xylitol, and while it is lower on the ingredient list than some of the competition, even small amounts are a toxin for dogs.
-Dog owners should make an effort to ensure that their four-legged friends don't access the contents.
-Other than that, we think there is much to love about this toothpaste, and it is one of our favorite options in the lineup.
+Dog owners should be aware that this product contains Xylitol, and while it is lower on the ingredient list than some of the competition, even small amounts are toxic to dogs.
+Dog owners should make an effort to ensure that their four-legged friends don't gain access to the contents.
+We think there is much to love about this toothpaste, and it is one of our favorite options in the lineup.

 This paste includes Sodium Lauryl Sulfate (SLS) derived from coconut or plan kernel oil.
 Some individuals are sensitive to this ingredient or prefer choosing products without SLS, so it is worth considering if you prefer to limit your exposure to SLS.
 All of the ingredients in this paste are naturally derived, and we appreciate Tom's effort and transparency in their ingredient list and where they source their ingredients.
+Also, the paste itself is a tan color that could be off-putting to sprites who are used to vibrant colored or sparkly pastes.
 Overall, we like this paste and feel it is a great choice for most families, especially those with canine members, as it doesn't include xylitol.

 The Burt's Bees Kids Toothpaste with Fluoride is an ADA Accepted toothpaste with a flip-top lid.
 This paste has a pleasant scent and is free of Sodium Lauryl Sulfate (SLS), triclosan, parabens, artificial flavors and sweeteners, preservatives, blue, red, and yellow dyes, and plastic microbeads.
 The tube and packaging are recyclable, and the paste has one of the shortest ingredient lists in the group.

-Our testers had mixed views on the taste of this paste with a 50/50 report of like vs. dislike, making it one of the few in this review that could be a gamble if your child has picky taste buds.
-Also, this paste is sort of runny, which isn't a problem for teeth brushing, but it did make more of a mess than the competition.
-However, it is a budget-friendly paste that limits ingredients and is free of many concerning chemicals making it a parent favorite in our tests, and the price is low enough for the tightest of budget.
+Our testers had mixed views on the taste of this paste with a 50/50 report of like vs. dislike, making it one of the few in this review that could be a gamble if your child has picky preferences.
+Also, this paste is runny, which isn't a problem for teeth brushing, but it made more of a mess than the typical paste during testing.
+However, it is a budget-friendly paste, which limits ingredients and is free of many concerning chemicals, making it a parent favorite in our tests.
+Plus, the price is low enough for the tightest of budgets.

-This paste contains aloe vera and tea tree oil which can be irritants for some people.
-We recommend testing a small amount before coating your entire mouth to help head off a potential reaction.
-Dog owners should be aware it also contains xylitol that can be very harmful to dogs, and should be kept out of their reach.
+This paste contains aloe vera and tea tree oil, which can irritate some users.
+We recommend testing a small amount before coating the entire mouth to help head off a potential reaction.
+Dog owners should be aware it also contains xylitol, which can be very harmful to dogs and should be kept out well out of their reach.
 Overall, we like what the Kiss My Face paste has to offer, and our testers love the taste making it a good choice for those with picky kids or who want more natural ingredients in their toothpaste.

 The Spry Toothpaste is a gel toothpaste that uses xylitol and fluoride to help prevent cavities.
 It has a bright pink color that testers found enticing, and the tube is easy to use.
 The company also claims it can help with gum sensitivity with regular use, something we didn't see in the competition but also didn't experience during testing.

-Unfortunately, this pump is really hard to use.
-Our 9-year-old tester wasn't able to exert enough pressure on the top to get paste out of the pump, and even the adult struggled with it.
+Unfortunately, this pump is tough to use.
+Our 9-year-old tester couldn't exert enough pressure on the top to get paste out of the pump, and even the adult struggled with it.
 Once the pump dispenses paste, the closure and cut-off mechanism creates a sticky mess that gets worse over time.
-This paste also contains SLS, which isn't necessary for clean teeth and isn't included in much of the competition.
+This paste also contains SLS, which isn't necessary for clean teeth and isn't included in much competition.
 They also list "flavor" as an ingredient with no information on what this consists of.
 We aren't sure that this paste is a great pick for most families unless you absolutely need the character endorsement to get child compliance with brushing.

-This toothpaste contains SLS and other dyes and flavors that might concern some parents, so it is something to keep in mind when making a selection if it is important to you.
-We like that this paste is xylitol-free which may make it a good choice for families with dogs.
-Still, it wouldn't be our top choice for most families concerned with finding products with limited ingredients or who want a paste free of SLS, parabens, artificial sweeteners, and more.
+This toothpaste contains SLS and other dyes and flavors that might concern some parents, so it is something to consider when making a selection if it is important to you.
+We like that this paste is xylitol-free, making it a good choice for families with dogs.
+Still, it wouldn't be our top choice for most families concerned with finding products with limited ingredients or who want a paste free of SLS, parabens, artificial sweeteners, etc.